How a financial plan can provide a roadmap to your future success

 - Living wills

-Estate planning should include plans for how your assets will be distributed after your death along with plans for who will have the authority to make important financial and medical decisions for you, if you are unable to make them for yourself due to incapacity.
+Estate planning should include plans for how your assets will be distributed after your death along with plans for who will have the authority to make important financial and medical decisions for you.

 Your personal financial plan should not be treated as a static document.
 Instead, your financial plan is a living, breathing record that you should review and revise in response to changes in your life.
 Financial planning is an ongoing process that should continue throughout your life.

-As a rule of thumb, you should review your plan annually and make changes where they are needed.
-For example, the tax laws change frequently, making it important for you to update your tax planning strategies in your plan in response to changes.
+As a rule of thumb, you should review your plan regularly and make changes where they are needed.
+For example, tax laws change frequently, making it important for you to update your tax planning strategies in your plan in response to changes.

 You should also review your financial plan after any major change in your life such as getting married, getting divorced, having a new baby, experiencing a death in the family, and other changes.
 Each of these situations could mean adjusting your plans, changing your designated beneficiaries, and making other modifications so that your plan continues to work for you.